-If you’re reading this, then you’ve definitely had a “hard stop,” needed to “circle back” later at some point, ruminated on whether it will “scale” and pondered how to “leverage” the “laddering up” of a project.
+If you’re reading this, then you’ve definitely had a “hard stop,” needed to “circle back” later at some point, ruminated on whether it will “scale,” or pondered how to “leverage” the “laddering up” of a project.

 Isn’t communication and content supposed to be clear, direct, and authentic?
-We thought so too.
+We think so.

 Then why does meaning-masking corporate jargon have such a hold on everybody?
 We literally (yup, we know) can’t get enough of the comedy that is unknowingly unleashed with each utterance.